 As long as Canada has measures in place for physical/social distancing and staying at home, all forms of data gathering for research and projects that involve physical/social interaction such as focus groups and face-to-face interviews and other forms of in-person research should not proceed.
 Rather student researchers should use other data gathering methods such as telephone, on-line surveys, and email, among others.
 In rare cases an exemption may be considered.

 You can download a Request for Ethical Review Form in Word format.

-Faculty and Staff: Please forward your completed form to.
+Faculty and Staff: Please email your completed form to the Office of Research Ethics.
 Allow four weeks for the decision of the Research Ethics Board.

 Students: Please forward your completed form to your Academic Supervisor.
-Your Supervisor will submit your form to .
+Your Supervisor will submit your form to the Office of Research Ethics.
 Allow four weeks for the decision of the Research Ethics Board.

 Policies & Procedures

 Faculty and Staff: Please also review the , and .

 You can also consult the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, on which RRU's Research Ethics Policy is based.

 For students: Guidelines for Ethical Editing of Theses/Dissertations